realshadow/satis-control-panel/README.md

 The control panel is located at `http://{host}/control-panel` and the packages will be generated (after first build of course) at `http://{host}/public` and `http://{host}/private` respectively.

-Separating them like this adds a bit more configuration options If for example you want to only use private packages, you can change the directory of `private_repository` configuration option to `public` instead of `public/private` and have your packages generated at `http://{host` and still have a functioning control panel.
+Separating them like this adds a bit more configuration options.
+If for example you want to only use private packages, you can change the directory of `private_repository` configuration option to `public` instead of `public/private` and have your packages generated at `http://{host}` and still have a functioning control panel.

 ## Configuration options